alizhd/Operating-Manual/README.md

 ##### 6. Are these world-class founders?
 (Great Team)
 - Is the ratio of progress / time in the top 10%?
 - Are they attracting world-class people?
-- Do they have perserverance?
+- Do they have perseverance?
 - Are they coachable?
 - Are they willing to be bold and experiment?